-Retinol is one of the only objectively verified antiaging products in the market, this also makes it one of the most recommended product as well.
+Retinol is one of the only objectively verified antiaging products in the market, this also makes it one of the most recommended products as well.
 However, to get the best results this is not a product where you go for the cheapest version available, formulation matters.
 This is one area you should splurge on skincare for the best result buy retinol from a doctor’s office.
 They are able to provide medical-grade retinol with a higher percentage of retinol, a more stable formulation which is more effective.

-This is a key product when it comes to reversing free radical damage as well as for brightening your skin.
-Unfortunately, it is difficult to stabilize and oxidises easily so the cheaper versions may be completely ineffective.
+This is a key product when it comes to reversing free radical damage as well as brightening your skin.
+Unfortunately, it is difficult to stabilize and oxidise easily so the cheaper versions may be completely ineffective.
 So the formulation, as well as the percentage of vitamin c in a product, is very important for ensuring product efficacy

 When it comes to keeping your skin moist and hydrated the real G is hyaluronic acid, however not all were created equal.
 The percentage of hyaluronic acid in a product is extremely important so if the product doesn’t have at least 5% hyaluronic acid don’t bother.
 So check the ingredient list for the percentage because a good number of products that claim to have hyaluronic acid only have trace amounts that are not effective.

 - Revolution skincare 2% Hyaluronic acid